usawyer/testZeroAgency/README.md

 ![create_fail](./docs/images/create_fail.png)

 #### Editing a News Article
-To edit an existing news article, send a POST request to the /edit/:Id endpoint, where :Id is the identifier of the news article you want to edit.
+To edit an existing news article, send a PUT request to the /posts/:Id endpoint, where :Id is the identifier of the news article you want to edit.

 ![before_edit](./docs/images/before_edit.png)